 Perform and excel to get better pay

-Aside from burn outs and stress, we usually get unsatisfied with our pay that’s why we wanted to quit.
-Like “Damn I’m doing things that doesn’t match my pay”.
+Aside from burnouts and stress, we usually get unsatisfied with our pay that’s why we wanted to quit.
+Like “Damn I’m doing things that don’t match my pay”.
 A very good response to yourself “you applied for this job so deal with it”.

 We are the ones who applied and accepted our current jobs.
 Whatever pay you’re getting that’s already been agreed upon.
-But maybe there’s a way to make your pay outs a little better.
-There are companies (especially on my current job industry), that provides incentives which usually based on performance.
+But maybe there’s a way to make your payouts a little better.
+There are companies (especially in my current job industry), that provide incentives which usually based on performance.

 Performance is the key.
-If there are incentives that you employer offers then you can get it.
-Also you are queued for promotions if you perform well.
+If there are incentives that your employer offers then you can get them.
+Also, you are queued for promotions if you perform well.